TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

 .. code-block:: none

-   "Connection to mysql database could not be established"
+   "Connection to `MySQL`:pn: database could not be established"

 This includes "connection", "mysql" and "database" as possible keywords.